doximity/vital/README.md

 A minimally invasive CSS framework for modern web applications.

 - Vital is a reverse approach to "everything and the kitchen sink" CSS frameworks.
-Vital is a very small framework that is easy to learn and is very customizable.
 - Built with Sass
 - No ridiculous amounts of classes or nesting.
 No excessively burried code.
 - Written almost entirely in em values, allowing for easy and consistent scaling.